metrorailings/OwlBlog/content/posts/2022 -week-3-insights.md

 ## Bills @ Dolphins

 Tua with the deep pass on 3rd and 22 to set up a touchdown.
 Impressive.
 I'm seeing evolution here.
 Last year, I couldn't see Tua making these passes consistently.
 But carrying over from last game, it seems Tagavailoa's not afraid to chance these passes when the opportunity presents itself.

+***

+## Ravens @ Patriots

+Mac Jones, on top of back issues, took a hard hit to his leg.
+Pretty clear the man's going to be suffering through much of the season going at his current pace.